-Privatized Banking: High Cash Value and Long-Term Growth – TMA 055
+Privatized Banking: High Cash Value and Long-Term Growth

-A typical whole life insurance policy won’t give you the high early cash value and long-term growth you need for Privatized Banking.
+A typical whole life insurance policy won’t give you the high early cash value and long-term growth you need for Infinite Banking.
 As enticing as its certainty and control are to wealth creators, it’s not enough.
 You’ll need enhancements to convert your policy from a slow equity-builder into one that you can use quickly.

-You’re also grateful for the peace of mind that the death benefit offers.
+You’re also grateful for the peace of mind that the policy’s death benefit offers.
 You are purchasing a net worth that will automatically self-complete when you die, even if you don’t get to live out your wealth creation.

-But rather than just setting it and forgetting it, you plan to use your life insurance policy while you’re alive.
+But rather than just setting it and forgetting it, you plan to use your life insurance while you’re alive.
 You want to use your capital along the way to invest in cash-flowing projects to accelerate your wealth creation in a process known as Privatized Banking.
 Instead of giving up cash each time you purchase another asset, you maintain control of your capital.
 Consequently, you reap the miracle of compound interest and earn a return in two places at the same time.

 What We’ll Cover

-- What makes the policy specially designed?
+- What makes cash value life insurance specially designed?

 - How do I build up cash value quickly to invest in opportunities?